hsocarras/nodbus-plus/docs/starting.rst

         console.log(res)
     })

-A complete list of available events can be found on :ref:`Nodbus Client documentation <nodbus_serial_client>`.
+A complete list of available events can be found on :ref:`Nodbus Client documentation <nodbus_serial_master>`.

 Then channels must be add to client.
 The client will create a connection per channel.
 The following example add a modbus serial over tcp server, and conect to it.